×

 What is Risk Transference?

-Risk transference is a risk management strategy where the responsibility and financial consequences of a particular risk are shifted from one party to another, typically through contractual agreements or insurance policies.
+Risk transference is a risk management strategy that involves shifting the responsibility for potential losses from one party to another, typically through contractual agreements or insurance policies.
 Unlike risk avoidance, which seeks to eliminate the risk entirely, or risk mitigation, which aims to reduce the likelihood or impact of the risk, risk transference involves allocating the potential burden to a third party.

 In the broader context of risk management, risk transference provides a safety net for organizations by ensuring that certain risks, particularly those difficult or costly to manage internally, do not have to be borne entirely by the organization itself.
 For example, an organization might transfer the risk of data breaches to a cybersecurity insurance provider, thereby shielding itself from the financial fallout of such an incident.